Justin900429/save_your_ass/app/README.md

 This is the flutter app for monitoring the sitting pose.

 ## Setup
-Cloning down the project and run the app.
+Clon down the project and run the app.
 User should set up the [Firebase](https://firebase.google.com/) project before using the app.